 Wisdom teeth are commonly removed for different reasons.
 Whether they are removed due to being impacted, decayed, insufficient spacing or infection, the management of pain after removal is very important.
 Pain after wisdom tooth removal for everyone will be experienced differently depending on the individual’s tolerance to pain and the level of difficulty of their removal.

 Whilst nobody expects a completely painless recovery, there are ways to manage it until the discomfort resolves.

 So, what else may you expect after the removal of wisdom teeth?
 Swelling of the face and bruising around the removal sites are relatively common effects.
 Additionally, there can be difficulties and pain when opening your mouth, speaking, and eating.

-What can you do at home to help prevent pain after wisdom teeth removal?
+What can you do at home to help prevent pain after wisdom tooth removal?